cfranceschi-ledger/speculos/docs/user/semihosting.md

 ---
+title: Semihosting as an additional debug mechanism
+subtitle:
+tags: [use speculos, emulate, emulator, Nano X emulator]
+category: Speculos
+author:
+toc: true
+layout: doc_sp
 sort: 7
 ---

-# Semihosting as an additional debug mechanism

 QEMU implements some semihosted operations which can be triggered from the app.
 For instance, messages can be printed to stderr with the following code: